By Latitude · April 9, 2026

 Eval quality measurement (MCC over time) matters to your team

-Predictable flat-rate pricing is important
+Predictable credit-metered pricing with unlimited seats is important

 Your primary context is AI application reliability, not ML model monitoring